MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 topic-status: Drafting
 ---

-# First-run setup experience for conversation intelligence
+# First-run setup experience for conversation intelligence with Microsoft Teams in Dynamics 365

-You can configure conversation intelligence through:
+You can configure conversation intelligence with Microsoft Teams by completing the following section:
 - [The conversation intelligence application](#the-conversation-intelligence-application)
 - [The Sales Hub app](#the-sales-hub-app)
 - [Microsoft Teams call recording](#microsoft-teams-call-recording)

-After you sign in, you can set up the application depending on the role that's assigned to you.
+After you sign in to conversation intelligence or your sales app, you can set up the conversation intelligence depending on the role that's assigned to you.
 - As an administrator, you can set up the complete application&mdash;including connecting to a Dynamics 365 Sales environment&mdash;grant app permissions, connect call data, enable the preview, and define tracked key words and competitors to use the features that the application offers.
 - As a sales manager or seller, you can access the application by using demo data.
 An administrator must configure the application so you can view the data that's relevant to you.